How to Incorporate Social Proof on Your Website (And Why You Want To)

 Customer Reviews and Testimonials

 Social proof is not a new concept.
 Marketing experts have long used tools like customer reviews and testimonials to drive sales.
-Research has shown that consumers will often turn to reviews before making a final purchase.
-Most consumers agree that hearing the opinion and experiences of others is just as good as a personal reference from someone they know.
+Research has shown that consumers often turn to reviews before making a final purchase.
+Most consumers agree that hearing the opinions and experiences of others is just as good as a personal reference from someone they know.
 This is especially true when there are multiple positive reviews.

-Incorporating customer reviews on your company website, therefore, increases the chances of you turning new visitors into regular customers.
+Incorporating customer reviews on your company website increases the chances of you turning new visitors into regular customers.
 Ask your existing customers to write an online review.
 Offering an incentive (coupons, discounts, free products/services, etc) for honest feedback is often the best way to get a decent number of reviews.

 User Activity